Cuprate/monero-book/src/consensus_rules/blocks/miner_tx.md

 The [reward from the block](./reward.md#calculating-block-reward) + the total fees must not be more than the summed output amount[^total-output-amount].

-For hard-fork 1 and from 12 onwards the summed output amount must equal the reward + fees[^exact-output-amount].
+For hard-fork 1 and from 12 onwards the summed output amount must equal the reward + fees[^exact-output-amount] this means from 2 till 11 miners can collect less if they want less dust.

 ### Output Type